railsuser2014/openobject-doc-book-en/source/bi/introduction/introduction.rst

 .. rights of these sales.

 ..
 Due to this, grants to translate, modify or sell this book are strictly
-.. forbidden, unless Tiny SPRL (representing Open Object Presses) gives you a
+.. forbidden, unless Open  SPRL (representing Open Object Presses) gives you a
 .. written authorisation for this.

 ..
 Many of the designations used by manufacturers and suppliers to distinguish their